smorad/um_cisc_7026/lecture_12_transformers.typ

 $ = argmin_bold(theta) [-log P("pixel_3" | "pixel_1", "pixel_2"; bold(theta))] $ #pause

+//We can imagine the model outputs the mean of a normal distribution, then minimizing the square error is equivalent to minimizing the log probability

+Minimizing the square error is equivalent to minimizing the (Gaussian) negative log probability

+//Minimizing the square error is equivalent to matching two normal distributions #pause
-The square error represents a normal distribution over pixel values #pause
+//The square error represents a normal distribution over pixel values #pause

 $ = argmin_bold(theta) (f(vec("pixel_1", "pixel_2"), bold(theta)) - "pixel_3" )^2 $